YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Waiting does not mean doing nothing.
 It means using the time to make the later decision safer.
 Take clear monthly photographs in the same light.
 Record when shedding started, whether it is slowing, and where thinning is most visible.
 Ask your doctor about blood work if shedding is severe, prolonged, or accompanied by fatigue, heavy bleeding, dietary restriction, thyroid symptoms, or other health changes.

 Be gentle with the hair while the diagnosis becomes clearer.
-Tight hairstyles, aggressive brushing, repeated scalp massage, and panic supplement stacking are not the same as treatment.
+Tight hairstyles, aggressive brushing, repeated scalp massage, harsh styling, and panic supplement stacking are not the same as treatment.
 They can add breakage, irritation, or confusion while the hair cycle is already unsettled.

 Some women also have PCOS, autoimmune disease, or previous treatment interruptions that shape the decision.
 With hair transplant with PCOS, hormonal pattern and stability matter before grafts are considered.
-The same principle applies after hair transplant after chemotherapy: finishing the major medical event is not the same as being ready for surgery.
+The same principle applies after hair transplant after chemotherapy.
+Finishing the major medical event is not the same as being ready for surgery.

 What should I remember before choosing surgery?